Frequently Asked Questions About Walt Disney World

 Some additional observations:

-- I have almost never seen a discount offered for resort check-ins between December 26 and 31.
+- We have seldom seen a discount offered for resort check-ins between December 26 and 31.
 That is the busiest time of year at Disney World.

 - Easter week, Thanksgiving week and other major holiday periods are often “blacked out,” meaning most discounts don’t apply at that time.
-Sometimes AAA discounts have been available at these times, however.
+Sometimes AAA discounts have been available at these times.

-- Concierge level rooms can sometimes be obtained at a discount, and the large villas at the Disney Vacation Club resorts (Old Key West, Boardwalk Villas, Beach Club Villas, Villas at Wilderness Lodge, Saratoga Springs, Animal Kingdom Villas and Bay Lake Tower) are discounted at times.
-Discounts are most common at Old Key West and Saratoga Springs resorts.
+- Club Level rooms can sometimes be obtained at a discount, and the 1-bedroom and 2-bedroom villas at the Disney Vacation Club resorts are often included in promotional discounts, especially at at Old Key West and Saratoga Springs resorts.
+3-bedroom villas are usually excluded from discount offers.

-Hard to say.
-Only Disney knows for sure.
-However, you can get a general idea of the historical trends.
-To assist you in planning future trips for which rates have not yet been released, check out the list of past release dates for “rack” (full price) room rates and vacation packages.
+Only Disney knows for sure, but it’s usually sometime in the summer prior, like July 2014 for 2015 dates.
+You can get a general idea of the historical trends by checking out the list of past release dates for “rack” (full price) room rates and vacation packages.

 If you book a “room only” reservation for next year before the official rates are released, your deposit will be based on this year’s Peak Season rates.
 When the correct rates are released, your reservation will be adjusted to reflect them.

-Most “room-only” discounts (i.e., AAA, Florida resident, general public discount codes) cannot be used with vacation packages.
-Sometimes there are special discounts on vacation packages, however.
-Also, Annual Passholders can now buy special vacation packages that include just the hotel room and dining plan, and the room portion is sometimes discounted.
+Some “room-only” discounts cannot be used with vacation packages.
+However, sometimes there is a vacation package that incorporates the same savings that you’d get with a room-only discount, and sometimes there are special discounts on vacation packages.
+Also, you can now buy special vacation packages that include just the hotel room and dining plan, and the room portion is sometimes discounted.

 Thanks to Alex B for suggesting this topic.